Monday, March 26, 2012

 b.
 Aish Hatorah features a currently free online course on the laws of daily living at http://www.jewishpathways.com/daily-living.

 c.
-A detailed compilation of the most regularly practiced observances is Shaarei Halachah: A summary of laws for Jewish living by Rabbi Zev Greenwald.
+A detailed compilation of foundational laws of Jewish living is the English book, Shaarei Halachah: A summary of laws for Jewish living by Rabbi Zev Greenwald.

 e.
 Nidchei Yisrael (available in English), was authored by the towering sage, the Chofetz Chaim.
 He wrote this book for those Jews who had left their European communities and needed guidance on how to stay observant.
-We still struggle with the issues he mentions and will benefit from his words of encouragement.
-Aim to read a chapter a day or a portion of a chapter for the longer ones.
+We still struggle with the issues he mentions and will benefit from his wise words.
 This book can be read for free at http://www.chafetzchayim.org.
+(Please note, this work was written for those who grew up religious.
+If you did not, speak to your mentor before reading).

 f.
 The Chofetz Chaim addresses integrity in business in his Sfat Tamim, available in English, and can be read at http://www.chafetzchayim.org.
 In addition, you can receive from the Chofetz Chaim Heritage Foundation, free daily emails in English which feature Sfat Tamim, by emailing truth@chofetzchaimusa.org with “subscribe” in the subject heading.